markqvist/Reticulum/docs/source/whatis.rst

 For example, it's possible to set up a Raspberry Pi connected to both a LoRa radio, a packet radio TNC and a WiFi network.
-Once the interfaces are added, Reticulum will take care of the rest, and any device on the WiFi network can communicate with nodes on the LoRa and packet radio sides of the network, and vice versa.
+Once the interfaces are added, Reticulum will take care of the rest.
+Any device on the WiFi network can communicate with nodes on the LoRa and packet radio sides of the network, and vice versa.